bishiguro/ExercisesInC/reading_questions/thinkos.md

 5)  If you refactor a program to improve locality, would you say the program is "cache aware"?
 Why not?

+A "cache aware" algorithm takes advantage of the architecture of the specific processor, such as cache size or block size.
+A program can improve locality without taking the details of the underlying hardware into account.

 6) See if you can estimate the cost of a memory cache by comparing the prices of two similar CPUs with different cache sizes.

 7) Why are cache policies generally more complex at the bottom of the memory hierarchy?

+Cache policies are more complex at the bottom of the hierarchy because there is more time to make decisions, since they don't have to be as fast.

 8) Can you think of a strategy operating systems could use to avoid thrashing or recover when it occurs?